thirdweb-dev/contracts/docs/IERC2981Upgradeable.md

 *Returns how much royalty is owed and to whom, based on a sale price that may be denominated in any unit of exchange.
-The royalty amount is denominated and should be payed in that same unit of exchange.*
+The royalty amount is denominated and should be paid in that same unit of exchange.*

 #### Parameters